 Mutabal is traditionally served with warm pita bread.
 Cut the bread into triangles or strips for easy dipping.

-Serve it with fresh vegetables like cucumbers, carrots, and bell peppers for a healthy and colorful snacking option.
+Serve it with fresh vegetables like cucumbers, carrots, and bell peppers for a healthy, colorful snacking option.

 You can also use this smoky dip as a sandwich spread.